mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 user's accounts, defined by an identifier `<ID>`, where `<ID>` is an identifier a user uses to access their account with the DFSP, such as a phone number, email address, or some other identifier previously provided by the DFSP.

-See Section 5.1.6.11 of Ref.
-1 above for more information regarding addressing of a Party.

 Callback and data model information for `GET /accounts/<ID>`:
 - Callback - `PUT /accounts/<ID>`